-- It must be emphasised that agreements should be signed by the student's parent or legal guardian if the student is under 18 at the time of signing (or by the student if the student has reached their eighteenth birthday).
-Under no circumstances may an agreement be accepted that is signed by any other person, e.g. agent or guardian appointed by a guardianship agency who doesn't have legal guardian status.
+- Agreements are signed by the student's parent or legal guardian if the student is under 18 at the time of signing.
+Under no circumstances may an agreement be accepted that is signed by any other person, e.g. agent, student or guardian appointed by a guardianship agency who doesn't have legal guardian status.
 Reasonable steps to verify signatures will also be taken, by requiring that an official document bearing the signature such as driving licence or passport be submitted at the same time. - No course money will be accepted before the parent/legal guardian has fully entered into a written agreement with MGS (this may happen at the same time as, or after, the written agreement is fully signed); if attempts to pay are made before the agreement has been signed by both parties, the payment should be rejected if possible and an explanation given.
-If the money has been paid into the school's bank account, the parent/legal guardian must be informed immediately of the need for the agreement to be signed, and if this has not happened within three working days, the money will be immediately refunded.
+If the money has been paid into the school's bank account, the parent/legal guardian must be informed immediately of the need for the agreement to be signed, and if this has not happened within three working days, the money will be refunded.
 In the meantime, the money should not be touched.
 Records of all steps taken and the reasons for them should be kept on file.